bollu/cubicaltt/docs/README.md

 $ stack build && stack exec cubical -- examples/circle.ctt -t
 ```

+# Notes

+- Modules are made more explicit, so type checker imports eval as `E`, everyone
+  imports `Connection` (the cubical data structure as `C`, and so on.

+# Prior information

 Experimental implementation of [Cubical Type
 Theory](http://www.cse.chalmers.se/~coquand/cubicaltt.pdf) in which
 the user can directly manipulate n-dimensional cubes.
 The language